 To address such risks, the Obayashi Group operates its business in countries and regions having relative stable political climates and works to accurately ascertain conditions in the supervised region and respond in a timely manner in the Asia and North America Group branches (located in Singapore and the U.S.).
 To mitigate currency risk, the Group also receives payment for contracted work in the local currency and pays subcontractors in the local currency and uses the same currency for net sales and costs, in principle.
 When procuring materials overseas for domestic construction, the Group enters forward exchange contracts as needed to hedge exchange rate risk.

 To address such risks, the Obayashi Group formulated the Rules on Protection of Personal Information and the Information Security Policy and established an information management system.
-Also, to respond to new risks such as cyber attacks, increase in employees taking computers to their home accessing to company systems outside the company due to the normalization of telework, the Group also regularly evaluates risks and continually responds to changes in risk through technical measures and human management through education, training, etc. to manage personal information and confidential information appropriately.
+Also, to respond to new risks associated with the increase in opportunities for external access to business systems and taking computers outside the company due to the normalization of telework, and the diversification and sophistication of cyber-attacks, the Group also regularly evaluates risks and continually responds to changes in risk through technical measures and human management through education, training, etc. to manage personal information and confidential information appropriately.

 |(10)Risks related to the spread of the novel coronavirus||If Japanese and overseas economies suffer a recession and the construction market shrinks significantly due to the impact of COVID-19, it may affect the business performance of the Obayashi Group.